Big Data Is Not Just Size And Speed Of Complex Data – It Is Moving Us From “Information” To “Knowledge”

 - Internet shortened access to national resources internationally, which allowed for international economies

-- Computing shortened processing time of information, which allows for micro-targetted economies worldwide
+- Computing shortened processing time of information, which allows for micro-targeted economies worldwide

-Each "age" resulted in shortening the distance from A to B. But, Google is sifting through data.
-Scientists are trying to sift as well through defined data sensors, link them together and ask very targetted simulated or modeled questions.
-We need to address the barriers limiting entities success to do this.
+Each historical “technology age” has resulted in shortening the distance from A to B. Google is sifting through data in a very similar manner.
+Scientists are trying to sift as well through defined data sensors, link them together and ask very targeted simulated or modeled questions.
+And it all comes back to Big Data.
+See, it is a lot like the highway systems, airplanes and trains.
+Big Data shortens the distance from A to B with the knowledge it provides on how to solve these issues faster than normally.
+Now, with all that being said, there are limits, barriers.
+We need to address these barriers limiting entities success in order to properly use Big Data.